k2view-academy/K2View-Academy/articles/k2verify/02_key_features.md

 # Key Features

-- **Comprehensive Mismatch Detection:**

-  Identifies and reports all types of data discrepancies, including:
-  - Value mismatches – Fields with differing values between source and target.
-  - Missing records – Records present in the source but missing from the target.
-  - Extra records – Records present in the target but not in the source.
-  - Failed transformations – Data that was not transformed according to defined rules.
-  - PII masking failures – Sensitive fields that are not properly masked in the target system.

-- **User-Defined and Configurable Parameters:**
-  - Allows users to configure verification parameters and adjust comparison behavior to fit different use cases.

-- **Selective Data Comparison:**
-  - Enables users to choose which tables, records, and fields to verify, providing flexibility and control.

-- **User-Friendly Web-Based Execution:**
-  - Supports task creation, execution, and monitoring through a web-based UI, with no need for scripts or command-line operations.

-- **Parallel Data Verification:**
-  - Improves performance by verifying multiple tables concurrently and processing records in parallel within each table.

-- **Post-Transformation Data Comparison:**
-  - Verifies data after transformation logic has been applied, ensuring transformations were executed correctly.

-- **Extensible Bucket Distribution Logic:**
-  - Uses a default method to distribute records across parallel buckets and allows custom logic when needed.

-- **Real-Time Execution Monitoring:**
-  - Provides visibility into task progress with table-level and bucket-level execution details.

-- **Multi-Level Results Summarization:**
-  - Displays clear hierarchical results, from high-level summaries to detailed record and field views.

-- **Summary Results Export:**
-  - Allows exporting results as PDF reports for table summaries and CSV files for record- and field-level analysis.

-- **Operational and Historical Tracking:**
-  - Stores execution metadata and historical results in PostgreSQL for auditing and analysis
+1. **Comprehensive Mismatch Detection:**

+    Identifies and reports:
+    - Value mismatches
+    - Missing records (in target)
+    - Extra records (in target)
+    - Failed transformations
+    - PII masking failures

+2. **Environment-Aware Comparisons:**

+    Select source and target databases using Fabric-defined environments.
+Supports comparing interfaces within the same environment or across different environments (e.g., Prod vs. UAT).
+Each environment includes an indicator to specify whether it contains sensitive data.

+3. **PII Comparison Logic:**

+    Verify applies different comparison rules based on data sensitivity flags:

+    * If **both Source and Target contain sensitive data** → values must match exactly → PASSED
+    * If **neither contains sensitive data** → values must match exactly → PASSED
+    * If **only one contains sensitive data** → target is expected to be masked → PASSED without direct equality check

+4. **User-Defined and Configurable Parameters:**

+    Configure verification parameters and adjust comparison behavior per table, including column mappings, transformation functions, PII columns, excluded columns, and partition settings — all managed through the Settings page.

+5. **Selective Data Comparison:**

+    Choose which tables, records, and fields to verify.
+Add new table pairs at runtime from a JDBC source or the Catalog, without requiring pre-configured settings.

+6. **User-Friendly Web-Based Execution:**

+    Create, execute, and monitor tasks through a web-based UI with no need for scripts or command-line operations.

+7. **Parallel Data Verification:**

+    Improves performance by verifying multiple tables concurrently and processing records in parallel within each table using configurable partition counts—with support for automatic partition calculation.

+8. **Post-Transformation Data Comparison:**

+    Verifies data after transformation logic has been applied, ensuring transformations were executed correctly.

+9. **Extensible Partition Distribution Logic:**

+    Uses a default method to distribute records across parallel partitions and allows custom logic when needed.

+10. **Pre/Post Execution Flows:**

+    Extend verification tasks with configurable Broadway flows that run before and after the core verification logic, without modifying the verification engine.

+11. **Enhanced Error Handling:**

+    A two-tier error model distinguishes physical infrastructure failures (which stop execution immediately) from data/comparison errors (which are evaluated against configurable thresholds).

+12. **Retry Failed Partitions:**

+    Re-execute only the failed partitions of a previous run from the Task History view, without creating a new task execution.

+13. **Real-Time Execution Monitoring:**

+    Provides visibility into task progress with table-level and Partition-level execution details.

+14. **Multi-Level Results Summarization:**

+    Displays clear hierarchical results, from high-level summaries to detailed record and field views.

+15. **Summary Results Export:**

+    Export results as PDF reports for table summaries and CSV files for record- and field-level analysis.

+16. **TDM and API Integration:**

+    Trigger Verify tasks automatically as a TDM post-execution process, or manage tasks programmatically via dedicated API endpoints.

+17. **Operational and Historical Tracking:**

+    Stores execution metadata and historical results in PostgreSQL for auditing and analysis.